geraintpalmer/SAS-R/LabSheets/Week_10.md

     In general in \LaTeX\; `\\` is used to denote a 'new line'.

-7. To include a picture is straightforward in LaTeX.
+7. **TICKABLE** To include a picture is straightforward in LaTeX.
 We make use of the `graphicx` package.
 In LaTeX packages are included in the preamble using `usepackage`.
 Include the following in the preamble:

         \usepackage{graphicx}